smasongarrison/D3mirt/README.md

 # Fit a three-dimensional graded response model with orthogonal factors
 # Example below uses Likert items from the built-in data set "anes08_09offwaves"
 # Item W7Q3 and item W7Q20 was selected with `modid()`
-# The model specification specify all items in the data set (1-20) to load on all three factors (F1-F3)
+# The model specification set all items in the data set (1-20)
+# to load on all three factors (F1-F3)
 # The START and FIXED commands are used on the two items to identify the DMIRT model
  spec <- ' F1 = 1-20
            F2 = 1-20